MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 If you're migrating several databases, you need to:

 - Place backup files for each database in a separate folder on Azure Blob Storage in a flat-file structure.
 For example, use separate database folders: `bolbcontainer/database1/files`, `blobcontainer/database2/files`, etc.
-- Don't use nested folders inside database folders as this structure is not supported.
+- Don't use nested folders inside database folders as this structure isn't supported.
 For example, don't use subfolders: `blobcontainer/database1/subfolder/files`.
 - Start LRS separately for each database.
 - Specify different URI paths to separate database folders on Azure Blob Storage.